J-1 Visa Program Supervisor Jobs

 Verify the 2-year home residency requirement early

 Some Specialist and Trainee designations trigger a 2-year home country return requirement based on your nationality or field of study.
-Check your DS-2019 endorsement box before accepting an offer, since this affects future H-1B or green card eligibility.
+Check your DS-2019 endorsement box before accepting an offer, since this affects future H-1B visa or green card eligibility.

 Prepare a role-specific training plan with your host employer